 A service must be medically necessary and covered by the member's contract to be paid by the plan.
 The plan determines whether services are medically necessary as defined either by the member's summary plan description, certificate of insurance or evidence of coverage.
 To verify covered or excluded services, check benefits on Availity Essentials (Availity.com; registration required) or call Humana Customer Service at the number listed on the back of the patient's Humana ID card.
 All services may be subject to applicable copayments, deductibles and coinsurance.
-Humana uses the current, nationally approved criteria for any medical necessity reviews required.
-For commercial plans, Humana has developed its own medical/pharmacy coverage policies.
+Humana utilizes the criteria stated above in Clinical Review Guidelines section for any medical necessity review.